 Do you want to know about Smart Home? — Learn from my experiences.

-Two of the reasons that I became excited about Social Robots were the conversational user interface and the control of Smart Home devices.
-A short time after I became aware of Amazon’s Alexa.
-In mid-2016 I decided that I would need to understand Smart Home technology to accomplish my goals, so I began acquiring devices.
-My acquisition strategy was to only acquire devices that would provide a benefit in my home (not just to test) and, if controllable, must integrate with Alexa.
-As of the publication of this article, I have the following devices:
+My acquisition strategy was only to acquire devices that would provide a benefit in my home (not just to test) and, if controllable, and they must integrate with Alexa.
+As of the latest update of this article, I have the following devices:

 - 5 Amazon Alexa devices plus a Google Home (6 total)